ynixon/rotter/README.md

 # RSS Feed Ticker (Rotter News)

 ## Overview
-This project provides two interfaces to display Rotter News RSS feed titles: a web-based ticker using Flask, jQuery, and feedparser (`RotterWeb.py`), and a Windows desktop-based ticker (`RotterWin.py`).
+This project provides two interfaces to display Rotter News RSS feed titles: a web-based ticker using Flask, jQuery, and feedparser (`RotterWeb.py`), and a Windows desktop-based ticker (`RotterWin.pyw`).

 ## Features
 - Fetches RSS feed from a specified URL.